m-d-grunnill/MetaCast/paper.md

 # Statement of need

-`MetaCast` was developed from the code base used in a project modelling the spread of COVID-19 at Mass Gathering Events (MGEs), such as the FIFA World 2022 [@Grunnill:2023a; @Grunnill:2024].
+`MetaCast` was developed from the code base used in a project modelling the spread of COVID-19 at Mass Gathering Events (MGEs), such as the FIFA 2022 World Cup [@Grunnill:2023a; @Grunnill:2024].
-During this project there were a number of MGEs that we considered as potential case studies before settling on FIFA World 2022.
-As such, even though our epidemiological model was remaining much the same the resulting change in metapopulation structure with different potential case study meant we had to extensively recode the model.
+During this project there were a number of MGEs that we considered as potential case studies before settling on the FIFA 2022 World Cup.
+As such, even though our epidemiological model was remaining much the same, the resulting change in metapopulation structure between potential case study models meant we had to extensively recode the model.
 In order expedite this recoding due to changes in metapopulation structure we developed the code in @Grunnill:2023a.
 This code allowed us to broadcast our COVID-19 subpopulation model over different two-dimensional metapopulations, whilst calculating the force of infections for all subpopulations [@Keeling2008c].
-The dimensions (groupings) being different cluster of people (subtypes of hosts or visitors) and vaccination status [@Grunnill:2024]. `Metacast` builds upon the code in @Grunnill:2023a by allowing for more dimensions that don't have to be based on clusters or vaccination status. `Metacast` also includes more user-friendly versions of the discrete event, sensitivity analyses and infectious population seeding features from @Grunnill:2023a [@Grunnill:2024].
+The dimensions (groupings) being different cluster of people (subtypes of hosts or visitors) and vaccination status [@Grunnill:2024]. `MetaCast` builds upon the code in @Grunnill:2023a by allowing for more than two dimensions, that don't require a basis in clusters or vaccination status. `MetaCast` also includes more user-friendly versions of the discrete event, sensitivity analyses and infectious population seeding features from @Grunnill:2023a [@Grunnill:2024].
 This makes MetaCast an ideal package for scenario analyses based around metapopulation models within epidemiology or ecology.